KnowmeGPT/openai-cli-assistant/README.md

 ``
 npm start
 ``
 You now can converse with your assistant.
 Start by providing a system instruction for the preferred behavior.
-Follow through by chatting with the assistant on the command line
+Follow through by chatting with the assistant on the command line.

+## C